nchulani2/Yelpcamp/README.md

 **Yelpcamp is a Node.js web application originally developed by Colt Steele on Udemy - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)**

+**A running demo of the app can be found here at - [yelpcampport](https://yelpcampport.herokuapp.com/)

 ## Features

 * **Authentication**